 Excerpt from Not a Life Story: “An interesting thing began to emerge through my evolving maturity.
 The contrasts haunted me: such joy – such sorrow; such revelation – such manipulation; such purpose – such despair.
 Nowhere in society was there not a reminder of need!
 And, nowhere in society was there not every opportunity to fix it!
 As the contrasts reviled me I found a common theme for a life’s purpose.
 It was the very thing stolen from me at a young age, my education!
 I can learn if I pay attention to life’s lessons.
 I know I can because I learned to trust and appreciate others.
 I learned my love of music and how to practice it.
 I learned about faith, and I learned of forgiveness.
 I learned the value of becoming educated and the value of helping others benefit from being educated.
 At first, I did not know how to step into this newly found role as a champion and advocate for education, so I began my education to find out.
 I started out by admitting to myself that many times just achieving some set goal is not always the greatest asset of any given experience – my goals in life will always be changing, but it’s the trip that counts.
 In other words my “life story” is not the life I lived, but the life I will live.”

 Nancy earned a Bachelor’s Degree in Special Education from Florida International University, and a Master’s Degree in Educational Technology and Research from Florida Atlantic University.
 She has held many certifications as a professional educator, instructor and trainer and is an expert in curriculum development, exceptional student education and homeschooling.
-Currently, Nancy is serves as director and board member of a non-traditional private school in the state of Florida, works as a service coordinator for a large retirement community and is and author and public speaker.
+Currently, Nancy serves as director and board member of a non-traditional private school in the state of Florida, works as a service coordinator for a large retirement community and is an author and public speaker.

 Anyone is invited to send in comments, or questions.
 Permission to share content is granted if credit is given.
 Contact Nancy.